 - Understanding Local History: We learn about local history and recent events in our local history (within living memory).
 For example, using the local area to look at how buildings have changed in Key Stage 1, to looking at an in depth study of the locality of Key Stage Two.
 Historical understanding is developed through; using artefacts, photographs, documents and videos.
 We want children to enjoy and love learning about history by gaining this knowledge and skills, not just through experiences in the classroom, but also with the use of fieldwork and educational visits.

 - Being investigative.
 History involves a lot of enquiry.
 We will do this by:

 - Exploring artefacts and other primary sources.
 Including documents and photographs.

 - Using and evaluating secondary sources such as information books, websites and documentaries.

 - Debating and discussing different events and interpretations of history.
-This will allow us to develop historical opinions and explore the different aspects of history (cultural, social, economic, military, political, religious history etc.).
+This will allow us to develop historical opinions and explore the different aspects of history (cultural, social, economic, military, political, religious history etc).

 - Being knowledgeable about history and having a good understanding of Chronology.
 By the time we leave school, we should:

-- Have a good historical vocabulary.
+- Have a good historical vocabulary which supports oracy skills.

 - Have an understanding of important periods and events that affected the New Brighton, Wallasey and Merseyside area.
 Specifically, we will learn about the impact of the slavery, the shipping boom and the World Wars.